rudderlabs/rudder-integration-lotame-android/README.md

 ```

 ## Register your `onSync` callback
 DSP pixels are always synced after an `identify` call and we sync the pixels once in every 7 days.
-We check for the time elapsed since last sync in evry `screen` call.
+We check for the time elapsed since last sync in every `screen` call.
 You can get notified about the DSP Pixels syncs by registering a callback.
 The code snippet below shows the examle:

 ```
-// put the code here
+rudderClient.onIntegrationReady("Lotame") {
+    (it as LotameIntegration).registerCallback {
+        // implement your logic
+    }
+}
 ```

 ## Send Events